Qualification Regulations

 The course will examine current psychological theories and related research in the sport and exercise domain.
 Specifically, the focus of the course is on how psychological factors influence involvement and performance in sport and exercise.

-View full course detailsCourse code: 175748 The Psychology of Organisational Change credits 15
+View full course detailsCourse code: 175748 Psychology and the Changing Nature of Work 15 credits

-This course examines psychological aspects of organisational change.
-It considers societal and organisational factors driving change and models of both planned and unplanned organisational change, illustrating these issues through the use of case studies of organisational change and psychologists' accounts of their experiences as change agents.
+This course examines psychological aspects of the changing nature of work.
+It considers societal and organisational factors driving change and models of both planned and unplanned change at work, illustrating these issues through the use of case studies of change at work and psychologists' accounts of their experiences as change agents.

 The course provides advanced understanding and skill development to enable students to undertake qualitative research in psychology.